gabesullice/hades/README.md

 However, because those request responses will have already been pushed, they will already be in a local cache or on the way!
-That means all responses will appear to have been reveived as if the client sent all the requests at the same time.
+That means all responses will appear to have been received as if the client sent all the requests at the same time.

 Hades eliminates the waterfall.